 Do I have to declare if I was arrested but not charged?

-Can I apply if I have an Independent Voluntary Agreement (IVA)?
+I have an Independent Voluntary Agreement (IVA)?

-Can I continue with my other business interest?
+Can I continue with my other business?